 One day, they closed the pumps.
 I had to drive halfway down the I-10 and fill up at one of the trucks stops in Eloy.
 I could feel my penis shrivel as I pulled my little VW between two tracker-trailers.

 When the pumps re-opened, they had a new feature.
 In the middle of the pump was a screen.
-Every time you turn the pump on, the screen came on with some bullshit TV.
+Every time you turn the pump on, the screen came on.

-It’s literally called “Gas Station TV” and they have little infomercials with a few quick hits of sports and news.
+It’s literally called “Gas Station TV.”
+They have little infomercials with a few quick hits of sports and news.
 God-damnit how do I get away from these fucking invasive ads.

-I’m so sick of just seeing beer commercials and dick pills on the tennis channel.
-And if I watch CNN it’s just a litany of prescriptions and side-effects for shit they expect me to have — from diabetes to cancer.
+I’m so sick of beer commercials and dick pills on the tennis channel.
+If I watch CNN it’s just a litany of prescriptions and side-effects for shit they expect me to have — from diabetes to cancer.

 For the first few weeks, I was just fuming as I filled the tank and tried to figure out how to get away from Gas Station TV.
 It was like the Mona Lisa — it’s little screen eyes followed me around the car as I washed the dead bugs off the windshield.
 I swear it had a sensor and when I moved further away it turned up the sound.